 Reducing to the absolute minimum necessary the printing and distribution of ITU promotional/non-revenue generating publications.

-Implementation of initiatives towards making ITU a completely paperless organization, such as providing Sector reports only online, adopting digital signatures, digital media and digital advertising and promotion, , among others.
+Implementation of initiatives towards making ITU a completely paperless organization, such as providing Sector reports only online, adopting digital signatures, digital media and digital advertising and promotion, encouraging staff to avoid printing of emails and documents, archiving of paper documentation, among others.

-Consideration of savings in languages (translation, interpretation) for study group meetings and publications, without prejudice to the goals of Resolution 154 (Rev. Busan, 2014).
+Consideration of further possible savings in languages (translation, interpretation) for meetings and publications, without prejudice to the goals of Resolution 154 (Rev. Busan, 2014) including limiting the length of documents.

-Evaluation and use of alternative translation procedures that could reduce the cost of translations while maintaining or improving their current quality and the accuracy of telecommunication/ICT terminology.
+Evaluation and use of alternative translation procedures that could reduce the cost of translations while maintaining or improving their current quality and the accuracy of telecommunication/ICT terminology and adequacy of quality of translation.

 Implementation of WSIS activities through the redeployment of staff responsible for such activities within the existing resources and, as appropriate, through cost recovery and voluntary contributions.
+Involvement of regional offices in collaborating with other UN bodies in regional WSIS activities.

 Reviewing the number of study group meetings and their duration with a view to reducing their costs and those of other relevant groups.